solodynamo/redux-saga-presentation/README.md

-# Presentation from JSConf 2017
+# Presentation for redux-saga 2017